PistonDevelopers/dyon-tutorial/src/introduction.md

 There are plenty of new ideas in Dyon:

-- Lifetime checker for arguments
+- Lifetime check for function arguments
 - Use `return` as local variable
 - Mathematical loops
 - Current objects